nodemcu/nodemcu-firmware/docs/modules/node.md

 - `table` one or more options:
     - `banner` - set to true or false to indicate whether the startup banner should be displayed or not.
     - `frequency` - set to node.CPU80MHZ or node.CPU160MHZ to indicate the initial CPU speed.
-    - `delay_mount` - set to true or false to indicate whether the SPIFFS filesystem mount is delayed it is first needed or not.
+    - `delay_mount` - set to true or false to indicate whether the SPIFFS filesystem mount is delayed until it is first needed or not.
     - `command` - set to a string which is the initial command that is run.
 This is the same string as in the `node.startupcommand`.

 ####  Returns